 We started our full-time RV adventure back in 2014.
-Here is a post we wrote about a year in on what we learned after the first 365 days of living and traveling in an RV full-time.
+We wrote a post about a year in on what we learned after the first 365 days of living and traveling in an RV full-time.

 We’ve had quite a year traveling in an RV.
-We sold our house, most of our stuff and moved into an RV.
+We sold our house and most of our stuff and moved into an RV.
 We’ve traveled to some really great places and made some really great friends.
-Check out what we’ve learned about this lifestyles and ourselves in general.
+Check out what we’ve learned about this lifestyle and ourselves in general.

 Featured Membership: Harvest Hosts